 - Where payment by the purchaser of an artwork is made by credit card (Visa and MasterCard only are accepted) the artist will reimburse the merchant fees and authorises the Organising Committee to deduct such sums (usually approximately 1.6%) from the payment for the sale.
 Artists may wish to consider this when setting the sale price for their artworks.

 - Payments from sales will be available to artists (by bank transfer or cheque by mail) within four weeks of the close of the show, with commissions and any fees deducted.
 A Tax Invoice will be issued for commissions charged.

 - The Organising Committee, at the Curator’s discretion, reserves the right to withhold artworks from display considered to be non-acceptable for any reason including but not limited to the following: frame damaged, being without suitable frame or hanging wire, incorrectly labelled, oversized, or contrary to the entry guidelines specified in Section 1.
 Works found to be damaged when delivered by courier or a third party will not be accepted.

 - The Organising Committee, at the Curator’s discretion, reserves the right to remove any works from display at any time during the show.

 - Prizes are inclusive of GST when presented to GST registered artists.
 In all cases, a prize winner must supply an appropriate invoice to the organising committee on receipt of the prize.

-- Any individual piece of artwork is not eligible to win a monetary prize in more than one of the six categories judged by the judging panel (Best-of-Show and five medium categories).
-However an artist awarded a prize in one of these six categories remains eligible to win the People’s Choice Award.
+- Any individual piece of artwork is not eligible to win a monetary prize in more than one of the categories judged by the judging panel.
+However an artist awarded a prize in one of these judged categories remains eligible to win the People’s Choice Award.

 - All prizes are awarded by the Organising Committee at its sole and absolute discretion and it reserves the right to not award a prize in any category if in the opinion of the judges none of the submitted works meet the standard reasonably expected for that category.